0xJacky/cdn_cert/README.md

 ```
 $python update.py -h
-usage: update.py [-h] [-f] [-a] [-d] [-l]
+usage: update.py [-h] [-f] [-o ONLY] [-a] [-d] [-ls]

 CDN_Cert - Automatically push the new certificates to CDN

 optional arguments:
   -h, --help            show this help message and exit
   -f, --force           force update
+  -o ONLY, --only ONLY  update only, use it after -f/-force
   -a, --add             add domain name to database
   -d, --delete          remove domain name from database
-  -l, --list   print all the domain names from database
+  -ls, --list           print all the domain names from database

 e.g.
 $python update.py